What Is College Like?

 Some community colleges have deals with local universities that can guarantee admission to your dream school if you meet certain qualifications.
 It’s known as a transfer admission guarantee, or TAG.

-In California, six University of California campuses offer guaranteed admission to students from all California community colleges who have completed at least 30 semester UC-transferable units.
+In California, six University of California campuses offer guaranteed admission to students from all California community colleges who have completed at least 60 semester units of UC-transferable credit.

-And in Florida, state community college graduates with an associate degree are guaranteed admission to one of the 11 state universities (except to limited access programs, which call for additional admission requirements).
+And in Florida, state community college graduates with an associate degree are generally guaranteed admission to one of the 12 state universities.

 Major College Realities